prisma/ecosystem-tests/workers/cloudflare-workers/README.md

-# vercel-edge-functions
+# cloudflare workers

-Deploys a Prisma Client using the Data Proxy on Vercel Edge Functions.
+Deploys a Prisma Client using the Data Proxy on Cloudflare Workers.

 ## How to run this